Jawnay/Jawnay/README.md

 > 👋 Hi, I’m the 🐐 Jawnay
 I am a developer.
-I love coding, working outand gaming.
+I love coding, working out and gaming.

 I am that guy.
 I put in plenty of work on my craft, which allows me to improve and unforeseen rates.